devji08/IIITL-Classroom/README.md

 ## About Project
 A remote learning platform that will be designed to provide learners and educators a single place to have a smart and non generic learning experience.
 It will be a single, secure integrated system that will aim to make resource management easy.

-pre-requisite :
+## Pre-requisite :
-  expo-cli
+  1. expo-cli
-  yarn
+  2. yarn

-Steps to run the apllication on your machine:
+### Steps to run the apllication on your machine:

 1. clone the respository
 2. go to the repo destination in cmd and run 'yarn' to add all dependencies